r8btx/Server-Clock-Bookmarklet/README.md

 Tip 2: You can drag the box around for a better view.
 Tip 3: You can open the browser console (accessed via `F12` key) to see logs.
 Tip 4: The clock is most accurate when the clock is freshly synchronized.

+## Notes

+1. For the changelog, visit the [ChangeLog.md](./changelog.md) file.
+2. To test Server Clock's behavior under your network conditions, use test_accuracy.js from the [Server Clock bookmarklet distribution page](https://r8btx.github.io/Server-Clock-Bookmarklet/page).

 ## Screenshots